mweissman97/mweissman97.github.io/_pages/about.md

 # Visualizing Math Modeling

 As a tactile and visual learner, I want to make math modeling more accessible to everyone.
-You can find a collection of interactive tools that are geared at explaining various topics in biological math modeling on my site.
+You can find a collection of interactive tools that are geared at explaining various topics in biological math modeling on the [outreach](https://mweissman97.github.io/outreach/) tab.
 Selected topics include:
 * [Epidemiology](https://mweissman97.github.io/outreach/1-sir/)
 * [Population Genetics](https://mweissman97.github.io/outreach/2-popgen1/)
 * [Coral Reef Microbiome Dynamics](https://mweissman97.github.io/outreach/3-coral/)